kidunot89/wp-graphql-composer/README.md

     </nav>
   );
 ```
-3. Last use the `compose` function on each of the imported components to compose a new `CustomMenu` Component.
+3. Last use the `composer` assigned to `compose` on each of the imported view components to compose a new `CustomMenu` Component.
 ```
   const SubMenu = subMenu.compose({ view: subMenuView });
   const MenuItem = menuItem.compose({ view: menuItemView });